 Faster trains are not simply plausible but necessary.
 Genuine high-speed rail—as in bullet trains—is not viable for New Zealand but we don’t need that: we can have excellent transport simply by upgrading our existing conventional rail network.
 Passenger trains with timetables that outdo non-stop car journeys are so realistic that we should have them already.
 If we strive for intercity and regional services to average 100–120km/h, they will be very attractive to the travelling public: the most time-sensitive will still fly, and some journeys will always require automobility, but rail will become the most appealing option for many journeys.
 New Zealand’s national mobility and accessibility will be transformed, travellers will have wider choices and flexibility, and we will make big strides to meet climate and environmental goals.
 The sooner these journeys are a reality, the better.

 Update, 13/1/20: Stu Donovan has made a very salient point that I ought to have included in this entry: “increased speed not only directly benefits passengers through reduced travel-times but can also reduce the turn-around times for rail rolling stock—enabling the latter to make more runs per day and yielding indirect benefits in the form of higher frequencies.”
-One of the key factors that I outline in Can’t Get There from Here is how poor frequencies drive away patronage.
-Quicker journey times also enable greater economies of scale: a good example of how this was done in the past.
+One of the key factors that I outline in Can’t Get There from Here is how poor frequencies drove away patronage in the past.
 Frequency, after all, is freedom, while a slow train that runs only two or three times a week suits a very limited market indeed.